Specialism

 • Cambridge University

-• King’s College – nanotechnology talk
+• King’s College London

-• Imperial College summer school
+• Imperial College summer schools

 • Natural History Museum